 - Do you want to see The Big Picture, and find ways to collect and organize data to tell the story?

 - Do you suffer from a compulsive need to document things and “get it down on paper”?

 - And last, but most certainly not least, have you already answered the question "Why are we here?" with the GRC Truth, "Because Customers”?

 If so, you might be the person we are looking for!

-As part of the GRC team reporting to the GRC Risk Manager, you will work closely with your Risk and GRC peers to plan and track risk mitigation activities taking place across the company.
+As part of the GRC team reporting to the GRC Risk Manager, you will work closely with your Risk and GRC peers on vendor security reviews.
 Central to the team's culture is that of inclusion, transparency, and teamwork - we lift each other up to be successful!
 This is an excellent early career opportunity for an independent contributor to have a hand in elevating risk management and security as business and sales enabler as well as integrate a deeper understanding of risk management into the product and business space.